Pre-Professional Health Advising

 What should my major be?

-You might be surprised to learn that medical schools do not require a specific major of their applicants or matriculants!
+You might be surprised to learn that most graduate professional health programs, including medical schools, do not require a specific major of their applicants or matriculants!
 Therefore, you really can major in almost anything you wish.
-As clearly stated in the 2006-2007 Association of American Medical College's Medical School Admission Requirements, "Medical schools recognize the importance of a strong foundation in the natural sciences - biology, chemistry, physics, and mathematics - and most medical schools have established minimum course requirements for admission.
+As clearly stated in the American Medical College's Medical School Admission Requirements, "Medical schools recognize the importance of a strong foundation in the natural sciences - biology, chemistry, physics, and mathematics - and most medical schools have established minimum course requirements for admission.
 These courses usually represent about one-third of the credit hours needed for graduation.
 This approach deliberately leaves room for applicants from a broad spectrum of college majors."
-Nevertheless, many premedical students at Xavier choose to major in Biomedical Sciences, Biology, Biochemistry, Biophysics or Chemistry, because they are very interested in science and understand that one of these majors can be a strong foundation for a variety of career options.
+Nevertheless, many pre-professional health students at Xavier choose to major in Biomedical Sciences, Biology, Biochemistry, Biophysics or Chemistry, because they are very interested in science and understand that one of these majors can be a strong foundation for a variety of career options.

 The bottom line is simply this - "Pre-Med," "Pre-Dent" or "Pre-Vet" is not a major - it is a career intention or goal.
 With this in mind, you should consider a major which you enjoy, in which you will perform well and which may serve as a basis for further graduate work or employment should you choose not to apply to medical school or are not admitted to medical school.
 At Xavier we do ask that you at the least declare a biomedical sciences minor if you choose a non-science major and have career goals for the medical field.
 This way, it ensures that you will prepare yourself with at least the minimum prerequisite science courses necessary for most medical school admissions.
 Medical school admission committees expect variety in educational programs and Xavier's liberal arts core will allow you to take courses in a wide variety of subject areas, no matter what you decide to declare as a major.
 As a rule, there are minimum requirements for each professional health school, and you must at least meet the minimal requirements in course work for the schools to which you apply.
 It is always a good idea to exceed the minimum requirements since admission to professional health schools is extremely competitive.